 - While editing the catalog profile of a service template, select Categories > Type of Service.

-Categories that are not selected will be hidden when a catalog administrator creates services based on this template.
+Categories that are not selected are hidden when a catalog administrator creates services based on this template.

 - If you prefer to disable category selection completely, toggle Type of Service to off.